ThrowTheSwitch/CMock/README.md

 * Not sure what you're doing?
 	* [View docs/CMock_Summary.md](docs/CMock_Summary.md)
-* Interested in our MIT-style license?
+* Interested in our MIT license?
 	* [View docs/license.txt](LICENSE.txt)
 * Are there examples?
 	* They are all in [/examples](examples/)